Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 - send email json: TopicArn,
 - TTL (undelivered messages will expire)

+SQS vs SNS
+- both messages services
+- SNS is PUSH
-> SQS and SNS are both messages services, SNS is PUSH, SQS is PULL
+- SQS is PULL

 > message can be customized for each protocol

 ## 6. SWF

+- Workers to get task, process, return result
+- Decider to control the coordination of tasks
+- Domain as container
+- Max workflow can be **1yr**

+!> SWF maintains the execution state.
+It ensures a task is **assigned only once** and is **never duplicated**

+SWF vs SQS
+- SWF: task-oriented vs  SQS: message-oriented
+- SWF: task assigned only once and never duplicated vs message delivered in multiple times and in any order
+- SWF: track execution state vs SQS doesn't

 ## 7. Beanstalk